 Summer Staff are responsible for bringing their own bedding, cookware and towels.
 Guys and girls will have separate dorms and staff may share a room with one or two other staff members.
 Staff should be respectful of shared space A precautionary security service is included.
 Staff should maintain a clean living environment; rotating cleaning duties and ensuring the facilities are maintained well.
 Each camp site also has internet access.

 MTR provides transportation for required trips that are beyond walking distance.
 Summer Staff are required to provide their own transportation to and from Memphis.
 Although, staff are not required to bring a car it is strongly encouraged.

 MTR Camp provides housing and meals for staff during their 6-week service at MTR Camp.
 MTR Camp staff will be paid $1,000 for the 6 week summer term.
 An additional $250 stipend will be provided for breakfast and lunch.
 Dinner will be provided for 6 nights of the week.
 Payment will be disbursed throughout the summer.

-MTR Camp is designed to provide academic and art enrichment for early elementary students (rising 1st-4th grade), who currently live or attend school in Binghampton or Graham Heights.
+MTR Camp is designed to provide academic and art enrichment for early elementary students (rising 1st-4th grade), who currently live or attend school in Binghampton or the Heights / Berclair (see complete list of participating schools in the question above).
 Campers must have complete registration forms with signed liability waivers in order to attend MTR Camp.

 MTR Camp is in session from June 18, 2018- July 20, 2018.
 We will be closed for the 4th of July.
 Camp is in session from 9:00am- 3:00pm Monday through Friday.
 Please visit the “Summer Schedule” page to learn more specifics about the camp experience.